How You Should Winterize Hydrangeas — 4 Simple Steps to Protect Your Blooms From Harsh Weather

 (Image credit: Getty Images)

-We're swiftly inching towards that time of year when we retire our gardening gloves and turn indoors, leaving our garden to (mostly) fend for itself through the winter.
-But before we do that, it's important to equip your yard with the tools it needs to make it past the frost.
+We're swiftly inching towards that time of year when we retire our gardening gloves and head indoors, leaving our garden to (mostly) fend for itself through the winter.
+But before we do that, it's important to prep your precious outdoor plants to make it past the frost.

-In the case of hydrangeas, overwintering them can really help.
-This technique is commonly adopted by professional gardeners around this time of year and it's actually easy enough for gardeners of any level to do it themselves.
+In the case of hydrangeas, a little maintenance goes a long way.
+Whether you're investing your time in ground-grown or potted hydrangea care, winterizing is the way to go.
+This method is commonly adopted by professional gardeners around this time of year and it's easy enough for gardeners of any level to do it themselves.

 How to Winterize Hydrangeas